jhcknzzm/Federated-Learning-Backdoor/README.md

 --edge_case: 0 means using base case trigger set, 1 means using edge case trigger set.

-One also can run the following .sh files to reproduce our experimental results of all the CV tasks.
+One also can run the following .sh file in /FL_Backdoor_CV to reproduce our experimental results of all the CV tasks.

 `nohup bash run_backdoor_cv_task.sh`